 Gratefulness

-It is nearing the end of Term 3 and the children have worked so hard this term and have made so many gains in their learning, not to mention all the busyness of additional school activities including: excursions, Catholic Colleges Musical Festival, St James Feast Day and activities, St Mary MacKillop Feast day, Catholic Education Week celebrations, assemblies, school and parish Masses, ‘Say No way to Bullying’, Friendology, STEM Week, ICAS, soccer clinic, and there is still more to come with Book Week, the Book Fair, Athletics’ Carnival, Father’s Day, Grandparents’ Day and Parent/Teacher interviews.
+It is nearing the end of Term 3 and the children have worked so hard this term and have made so many gains in their learning.
+Classrooms are vibrant and the students are engaged in their learning.
+It has been a busy term of additional school activities including: NAIDOC Week, the NED Show on resilience, St James Feast Day and activities, Catholic Education Week celebrations, the Sacrament of Confirmation, ‘Say No way to Bullying’, Queensland Catholic Colleges Musical Festival, ICAS, the Athletics’ Carnival, Father’s Day, P & F activities, assemblies, excursions, and there is still more to come with the Book Week Parade, the Book Fair, and Grandparents’ Day.

 Our journeys hold many memories, and it is the small moments that make us who we are.
 These times, though busy, speak of the sacredness of the ordinary, of the many ways that grace comes into our world.
 It helps us to ‘Look back a little and see what our good God has done for us’ (Mary MacKillop 1880).